lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: DP0.2 prep underway - "Patch Thursday" conditions till the weekend.
+summary: DP0.2 release underway - "Patch Thursday" conditions till the end of the day.
 env:
   - idfprod
-enabled: False
+enabled: True
 ---

-DP0.2 preparation activities are really hotting up.
-We'll take the opportunity to roll out a few more updates on Friday.
-You might notice very brief interrupts as services restart.
+DP0.2 release prep is happening today!
+Wait for the green banner before filing issues.
 Save early and often.